35 Global Plastic Pollution Statistics

 7. As of 2021, there is more single-use plastic worldwide than ever - at an estimated 139 million tonnes.

 8. The top 20 companies producing polymers for use in single-use plastic have remained unchanged since 2019.
-An indication that these companies are unaffected by growing climate concerns.
+It appears that these companies are impervious to increasing climate anxieties.

 9. The total greenhouse gas emissions from single-use plastics in 2021 equal those of the United Kingdom, the equivalent of 460 million tonnes of CO2.
 (Minderoo Foundation)

-10. According to the Minderoo Foundation, the companies who contributed the most to single-use plastic generation in 2021 included: ExxonMobil, Sinopec, DOW and Indorama Ventures.
+10. According to the Minderoo Foundation, the companies that contributed the most to single-use plastic generation in 2021 included ExxonMobil, Sinopec, DOW, and Indorama Ventures.
 These four companies cover the USA, China and Thailand.

 11. China is widely regarded as the world's largest plastic producer, with a 32% share of all production.